-Effluent Limits: Permit effluent limits are based on federal and state regulations and are effective as of the date of issuance.
-The permit requires that the pH must remain within 6.5 and 9.0 standard units.
-An effluent limit for specific conductance (7500 micromhos/cm) is included to protect for stock and wildlife watering.
-This limit is based upon Wyoming Water Quality Rules and Regulations, Chapter 2 and applies at the end of pipe.
-The permit establishes a total recoverable barium limit of 1800 μ g/l and a total recoverable arsenic limit of 8.4 μ g/l.
+Permit effluent limits are based on federal and state regulations and are effective as of the date of issuance.
+Potential technology and water quality based effluent limits for this facility have been evaluated; where the calculated water quality based effluent limit is more stringent than the applicable technology limit, the water quality based effluent limit is applied.
+The pH must remain within 6.5 and 9.0 standard units.
+This limit is based upon Wyoming Water Quality Rules and Regulations, Chapter 2.
+The permit also establishes a total recoverable barium limit of $1800 \mu g/l$ and a total arsenic limit of $8.4 \mu g/l$.
 These limits are based on Water Quality Criteria as established in the Wyoming Water Quality Rules and Regulations, Chapter 1, for Human Health values.
-In addition, the permit establishes a chloride limit of 150 mg/l, which is based on Water Quality Criteria as established in the Wyoming Water Quality Rules and Regulations, Chapter 1, for chronic aquatic life protection values.
-The limits established in this permit for metals and chlorides reflect the application of the antidegradation provisions required under the Wyoming Water Ouality Rules and Regulations, Chapter 1.
-The permit also establishes a dissolved iron effluent limit of 1000 μg/l to be met at the end of pipe.
-The dissolved iron effluent limits is based upon chronic aquatic life protection for class 3B waters, and does not consider the antidegradation provisions under Chapter 1 of the Wyoming Water Quality Rules and Regulations, as dissolved iron has been determined to be a non-persistent pollutant, and all the outfalls being authorized for discharge in this permit renewal are located more than one stream mile from confluence with the nearest class 2 water, in this case, the Powder River.
-This approach reflects current WYPDES permitting practice in regards to establishing dissolved iron effluent limits in CBM surface discharge permits.
+In addition, the permit establishes a dissolved iron limit of $1000 \mu g/l$ and a chloride limit of 150 mg/l, which is intended for protection of the class 3B receiving stream.
+The limits established in this permit for metals and chloride reflect the application of the anti-degradation provisions required under the Wyoming Water Quality Rules and Regulations, Chapter 1.
+Effluent limits for sulfate are not typically included in permits for CBM discharge located within the Powder River drainage, because CBM discharges within the Powder River drainage have sulfate concentrations well below the technology-based effluent limit of 3,000 mg/l.